justincasher/justincasher.github.io/AI/Catan/catan_ai.md

 &emsp; One important hyperparameter was the number of neurons in the hidden layers.
 I chose 500 to create a sufficiently large network while also prioritizing training time.
 I discuss in [§4.4](#44-adamw) that, by exploiting weight decay, having too large of a network is more of a concern than too small.
 I hoped the CatanNetwork would be large enough, although now I believe a bigger model is needed.
 Thus, with the chosen number of neurons, the network was able to play a game of Catan approximately every 4 seconds, which translates to 22,500 games per day.

-&emsp; I am interested in experimenting with deeper architectures or more hidden neurons in the future.
-One comparison I made when training my model was to image recognition architectures.
-If you consider the current board information as an image, where instead of classifying images we are classifying moves, then it is natural to compare the number of parameters.
-Strong image recognition architectures for the CIFAR-100 data have anywhere from 2,500,000 to 25,000,000 parameters, cf. [[2]](#7-references).
-This was one justification I made for my choice of architecture.

 ## 4. Training procedure